makerdao/community/governance/parameter-docs/param-flat-kick-incentive.md

 The combination of liquidations incentives should be set such that the following is true: `Flat Kick Incentive + Proportional Kick Incentive < Liquidation Penalty + Liquidation Gas Costs + Vault Creation Gas Costs`.

 If both the Flat Kick Incentive and the Proportional Kick Incentive are non-zero.
-A keeper triggering a valid liquidation will recieve both.
+A keeper triggering a valid liquidation will receive both.

 Resetting a failed auction will also award the triggering keeper the Flat Kick Incentive.